 Reunion festivities conclude with door prizes, light hors d’oeuvres, wine, beer and a live dance band.
 Enjoy one more chance to connect with other Katies, bring your spouse or special guest and groove-out to tunes from Pizzazz Jazz.

 Grab some friends and enjoy a quiet chat at one of our favorite campus hang-outs.

 Does your spouse/guest “need a break”?
 We’ve got a special lounge just for them.

 Staying on campus during Reunion is not only convenient, it's fun!

 The Henrietta Schmoll Rauenhorst Residence Hall offers four-person suites and can accommodate singles, couples (yes, spouses/guests are welcome!) and groups.
 The cost is $50 per person per night.
 Breakfast is included.

-Overnight accommodations will be available on a first come, first served basis.
+Overnight accommodations will be available June 21-24 and should be reserved through your Reunion registration form.
 Roommate requests are accepted.

-Campus housing reservations will be accepted through Monday, June 5.
+Reservations will be accepted through Monday, June 4.

-St. Kate's also recognizes young alumnae making a difference with the Rising Star Award.
-Nominations for St. Kate's alumnae who have graduated in the last 15 years (2002–2016) will be considered for the Rising Star Award.
+St. Kate's also recognizes young alumnae/i making a difference with the Rising Star Award.
+Nominations for St. Kate's alumnae/i who have graduated in the last 15 years (2003–2017) will be considered for the Rising Star Award.